-In the field of drug discovery or drug design, molecular docking is focused on protein-ligand complexes to study how the chemical ligand that is a drug will bind the target protein receptor.
+In the field of drug discovery or drug design, molecular docking is focused on protein-ligand complexes to study how the chemical ligand that is a drug will bind to the target protein receptor.
 The prediction of the binding mode of a ligand into a protein target cavity, the structure of the complex and the estimation of the binding affinity between both partners is crucial to find new therapeutic compounds to cure life threatening diseases.
-Molecular docking represents a virtual alternative to costly and time-consuming systematic wet biological experiments such as High Throughput Screening (HTS) processes and/or Nuclear Magnetic Resonance (NMR)-based screening.
-Then, it is called Virtual Ligand Screening (VLS) or in silico ligand screening and has become a method of choice for rational drug design, hits identification and hits to leads optimization [1][2][3].
-At present, several applications are available for virtual screening, such as PLANTS [4], DOCK Blaster [5], GOLD [6], AutoDock [7][8], FlexX [9], Glide HTVS [10], ICM [11] and LigMatch [12].
+For this, we develop a framework to perform accurate inverse docking and targets identification on multi-cores supercomputers [1].
+Molecular docking represents a virtual alternative to costly and timeconsuming systematic wet biological experiments such as High Throughput Screening (HTS) processes and/or Nuclear Magnetic Resonance (NMR)-based screening.
+Then, it is called virtual ligand screening (VLS) or in silico ligand screening and has become a method of choice for rational drug design, hits identification and hits to leads optimization [2][3][4].
+At present, several applications are available for VLS, such as for instance PLANTS [5], DOCK Blaster [6], GOLD [7], AutoDock [8][9], FlexX [10], Glide HTVS [11], ICM [12] and LigMatch [13].

 VLS tries to predict probable bindings of a huge number of ligands (to the order of millions) to a unique target receptor and is linked to multiple ligand dockings.
 Such methods require knowledge of the three dimensional structure of a receptor alone or associated with its experimental ligand.
-Many chemical databases and libraries provide millions of compounds, among which we can cite some public and free ones such as the PDBbind database [13] or the ZINC database [14], some with fees access as the Cambridge Structural Database [15] and several private pharmaceutical collections.
-Protein structures are obtained from the Research Collaboratory for Structural Biology (RCSB) Protein Data Bank (PDB) [16], an open source database that collects all public experimental data on tridimensional biological structures.
+Many chemical databases and libraries provide millions of compounds, among which we can cite some public and free ones such as the PDBbind database [14] or the ZINC database [15], some with fees access as the Cambridge Structural Database [16] and several private pharmaceutical collections.
+Protein structures are obtained from the Research Collaboratory for Structural Biology (RCSB) Protein Data Bank (PDB) [17], an open source database that collects all public experimental data on tridimensional biological structures.
 For a large number of proteins, X-ray crystallography and NMR provide experimental structural data.
-In November 2013, the number of protein structures publicly available in the Protein Data Bank is over 85,000 the number of nucleic acids structures is about 2,500 and the number of structures of nucleic acids-protein complexes is about 4,000.
-The total number of structures available in the PDB increased on average by 6,500 structures per year during the last decade [16].
+In August 2014, the number of protein structures publicly available in the Protein Data Bank is over 95,000; the number of nucleic acids structures is about 2,700 and the number of structures of nucleic acidsprotein complexes is about 5,000.
+The total number of structures available in the PDB increased on average by 6,500 structures per year during the last decade [17].
 Yet, it is important to highlight that these statistics do not include the large number of proprietary structures as described above held by pharmaceutical companies that dispose of their own private structures databanks.
-To use non-resolved structures for a protein of interest, 3D prediction models can be built de novo [17] or based on partially known fragments by homology modelling [18][19].
+To use non-resolved structures for a protein of interest, 3D prediction models can be built de novo [18] or based on partially known fragments by homology modelling [19][20].